pedantix/haversine_fast/README.md

 [3] pry(main)>
 ```

 <em>Note: The above result is in kilometers.
-To perform a calculation for miles, use can use the following:</em>
+To perform a calculation for miles, you can use the following:</em>

 ```
 [3] pry(main)> ( 0.62137 * HaversineFast.calc_distance(30.1959496, -81.5497181, 30.279191, -81.3895320) ).floor